 Characteristics of Consumer-Laptops

 There are also more types available.
 And divided more into specific categories, like gaming, multimedia, and others.

-Suggested purchase: Should I just buy a business-laptop?
+Should I just buy a business-laptop?

-If you are looking for a new laptop, and you have a lot of allocation funds, and reliability is a top priority, and you willing to compromise with limitations mentioned above, then you probably need to consider buying business-laptop models.
+If you are looking for a new laptop, and you have a lot of budgets, and reliability is the top priority, and you willing to compromise on the limitations mentioned above, then you probably need to consider buying business-laptop models.

-Examples of business-laptop series from various brands.
+Business-laptop series from various brands.

 - Lenovo: Thinkpad series